PanosK92/panoskarabelas/source/content/posts/screen_space_shadows.md

 You can see this shader as well as all of my other shaders by clicking [here](https://github.com/PanosK92/SpartanEngine/tree/master/Data/shaders).
 If you have any thoughts, don't hesitate to leave comment or reach out to me via [Twitter](https://twitter.com/panoskarabelas1).
-I hope that you found this post interesting and that you enjoyed it, stay safe :smile:
+I hope that you found this post interesting and that you enjoyed it, stay safe.